 Elevated iron at 14b-01, 16b-08, 19b-08 and 20b-08 were noted since December 2011 but decreased in 2013 with the iron concentrations at these monitors below the laboratory detection limits in December 2013.
 However, the 2015 iron at 14b-01, 19b-08 and 20b-08 again showed elevated concentrations (averages of 22 mg/L, 3.4 mg/L and 4.1 mg/L, respectively).
 At 19b-08 and 20b-08, the iron concentrations remained elevated in 2016 and 16b-08 returned to slightly elevated concentrations.
-In 2017, iron concentration at 14b-01, 16b-08, 19b-08 and 20b-08 remained elevated compared to pre-2011 concentrations when iron was generally below the laboratory detection limits but were not as high as 2012 concentrations.
+In 2018, iron concentration at 14b-01, 16b-08, 19b-08 and 20b-08 remained elevated compared to pre-2011 concentrations when iron was generally below the laboratory detection limits but were not as high as 2012 concentrations.
 The cause of the increase in iron concentrations is unknown.
 As these elevated concentrations were apparent in the background monitors, it is concluded that they are not a result of site operations.

-The 2017 parameter concentrations at monitor 14b-01 were within the historic range of concentrations at this monitor for both sampling events, except for June conductivity, chloride and nitrate, which were slightly elevated compared to historic maximum concentrations though concentrations were much lower in December 2017 and no trends were noted.
-Previously elevated concentrations of magnesium, TKN, calcium and phosphorus that were noted in 2014 have returned to concentrations similar to historic concentrations in 2015 to 2017.
-The 2017 zinc concentrations were similar to 2015 concentrations and lower than 2016.
-COD concentrations at 14b-01 were showing a decreasing trend since peaking in 2004-2003 but have been variable in recent years.
+The 2018 parameter concentrations at monitor 14b-01 were within the historic range of concentrations at this monitor for both sampling events, with no trends noted.
+Previous 2014 elevated concentrations of magnesium, TKN, calcium and phosphorus have returned to concentrations similar to historic concentrations since 2015.
+Zinc concentrations, which were generally elevated at concentrations of more than 1 mg/L between 2011 and 2016 have decreased to an average of about 0.76 mg/L in 2018, which is still elevated compared to pre-2011 concentrations.
+COD concentrations at 14b-01 were showing a decreasing trend since high concentrations were detected in 2003-2004 but have been variable in recent years.
 The COD concentrations have fluctuated between less than 4 mg/L to 46 mg/L since 2012.
 Monitor 14b-01 has shown elevated sodium and chloride concentrations, most likely related to road salting along Watson Parkway.
-The average 2017 indicator parameter concentrations at monitor 14b-01 were slightly lower than the average 2016 concentrations.
+The average 2018 indicator parameter concentrations at monitor 14b-01 were slightly higher than the average 2017 concentrations.

 Monitor 16b-08 is located near the northwest corner of the of the Transfer Station area by the stormwater management pond.
 Indicator parameter concentrations are within the range of concentrations for the other background overburden monitors.
-The 2017 parameter concentrations at monitor 16b-08 are within their historic ranges.
-This location appears to exhibit a seasonal increase in road salt effects (based on chloride and sodium) in the spring.
+The 2018 parameter concentrations at monitor 16b-08 are within their historic ranges, except for sulphate.
+The December 2017 and June 2018 sulphate concentrations were reported as less than the method detection limits (< 5 mg/L and <1 mg/L, respectively) but have historically been between 35 mg/L to 105 mg/L. The sulphate concentration in December 2018 was within historic concentrations at this location at 55 mg/L. No other parameters during these two sampling events are elevated or show unusual concentrations.
+The December 2017 and June 2018 sulphate concentrations are considered to be anomalous.
+In addition, this location appears to exhibit a seasonal increase in road salt effects (based on chloride and sodium concentrations).